 Laura Hamann, MBA - Secretary

-Assistant Vice President of Post-Acute and Care Management – Bronson Healthcare Group
+VP of Post-Acute and Care Management – Bronson Healthcare Group

-Laura Hamann, MBA, is the Assistant Vice President of Post-Acute and Care Management at Bronson Healthcare Group where she gives executive oversight to their skilled nursing facility, Adult Illness Management inpatient and outpatient programs, home care, and durable medical equipment services.
+Laura Hamann, MBA, is the VP of Post-Acute and Care Management at Bronson Healthcare Group where she gives executive oversight to their skilled nursing facility, Adult Illness Management inpatient and outpatient programs, home care, and durable medical equipment services.
 She also provides oversight for the care management of twenty-seven primary care practices.
 Prior to her current position Laura was the Assistant Vice President and Executive Director of Bronson Healthcare Group, the Vice President of Lakeview Hospital, and the Executive Director and Administrator of Bronson Healthcare Group.

 During her tenure as Assistant Vice President and Executive Director of Bronson Healthcare Group, the facility to which she gave oversight received the American College of Healthcare Administrators Silver National Quality Award (2018), Centers for Medicare and Medicaid Services 5 Star Performance Award for seven years, and was listed in the U.S. News and World Report Best Nursing Homes for seven consecutive years.